What to do: A Checklist

 - LOCATE YOUR LOVED ONE’S INSTRUCTIONS AND LAST WISHES

-Check if there any express wishes from you Loved One before you start.
+Check if there are any express wishes from your loved one before you start.
 Some of these items are best managed by the executor of a person’s estate.
-If you are not the executor, it is a good idea work closely with the person who is.
+If you are not the executor, it is a good idea to work closely with the person who is.

 - DECIDE ON A FUNERAL DIRECTOR